mfkiwl/RPX-100-SDR/plugins/samplesink/remoteoutput/readme.md

 <h4>9.2: API IP address</h4>

-IP address of the remote SDRangel instance REST API
+IP address of the remote rpx-100 instance REST API

 <h4>9.3: API port</h4>

-Port of the remote SDRangel instance REST API
+Port of the remote rpx-100 instance REST API

 <h4>9.4: Get information button</h4>

 When the return key is hit within the address (9.2) or port (9.3) the changes are effective immediately.
 You can also use this button to set again these values.
-Clicking on this button will send a request to the API to get the remote SDRangel instance information that is displayed in the API message box (8)
+Clicking on this button will send a request to the API to get the remote rpx-100 instance information that is displayed in the API message box (8)

 <h3>10: Local data address and port</h3>